ioccc-src/winner/faq.md

 * work_dir

-    directory where the submission directory and tarball are formed
+    directory where the entry directory and tarball are formed

 * prog.c

-    path to the C source for your submission
+    path to the C source for your entry

 * Makefile